levipereira/yolo_e2e/README.md

 # yolo_e2e
 Implementation of End-to-End YOLO Models for TensorRT

-## ⚠️ Important Notice: This project is currently under construction, missing README.md . ⚠️
+## ⚠️ Important Notice: This project is currently under construction. ⚠️

 This repository supports segmentation and detection models from the YOLO series - YOLOv10, YOLOv9, YOLOv8, and YOLOv7.